risk-first/website/menagerie/Map-And-Territory-Risk.md

  - The **saturation** of the idea within the audience (a dotted line).
  - The **amount known** about the idea by the audience (a [Learning Curve](Communication-risk#learning-curve-risk), if you will, a dashed line).

 Both of these are modelled with [Cumulative Distribution](https://en.wikipedia.org/wiki/Cumulative_distribution_function#Use_in_statistical_analysis) curves.
-From these two things, we can figure out where our maximum [Map and Territory Risk](Map-And-Territory-Risk) lies:  it's the point where awareness of an idea is furthest from the understanding of it.
+From these two things, we can figure out where our maximum [Map and Territory Risk](Map-And-Territory-Risk) lies:  it's the point where awareness of an idea is farthest from the understanding of it.
 This acts as a "brake" on the **hype** around the idea, corresponding to the "Trough of Disillusionment".

 Where the **saturation** and **knowledge** grow together, there is no spike in [Map and Territory Risk](Map-And-Territory-Risk) and we don't see the corresponding "Trough of Disillusionment" at all, as shown in this chart: